clementvtrd/boilerplate-hexagonal/README.md

 ## Stack

-This boilerplate is built with React and Symfony for learning purpose.
+This boilerplate is built with Symfony for learning purpose.
 You can replace each part at your convenience.

 We will use Docker to make a development environment with 5 services: